systemed/tilemaker/docs/RUNNING.md

 Renumber each one, then run tilemaker several times with `--merge` to add one theme at a time.
 This would greatly reduce memory usage.

-## Pre-split data

-Tilemaker is able to read pre-split source data, where the original .osm.pbf has already been split into tiled areas (but not converted any further).
-By reducing the amount of data tilemaker has to process at any one time, this can greatly reduce memory requirements.

-To split an .osm.pbf, use [mapsplit](https://github.com/simonpoole/mapsplit).
-This will output an .msf file.
-We would recommend that you split the data at a low zoom level, such as 6; tilemaker will not be able to generate vector tiles at a lower zoom level than the one you choose for your .msf file.

-You can then run tilemaker exactly as normal, with the `--input` parameter set to your .msf file.
-Source tiles will be processed one by one.
-Note that shapefiles will be read unsplit as normal.

 ## Output messages

 Running tilemaker with the `--verbose` argument will output any issues encountered during tile